The 6 Best 1×12 Guitar Cabinets

 2. Hughes & Kettner TubeMeister 112

 What sets this cabinet apart is the fact that it has another output for a 10” speaker cabinet, so you can connect the two and instantly get better and richer sound output.
 Also, the specific build of this cabinet means that you’ll get a richer and fattier bass tone when you play, which is only a bonus however you play.
-Pricewise, it’s in a higher class, but for this money, you’ll get a high-quality item and know what you’re paying for.
+Pricewise, it’s in a higher class, but for this amount, you’ll get a high-quality item and know what you’re paying for.

 3. Fender Super Champ SC112